HugoMatilla/NodeJsCourseSummary/readme.md

 	console.log(moment().format("ddd, hA"));
 ```
 ## Global dependencies
 Install dependencies that we only need while developing
 `npm install jasmine-node --save-dev`
 Install globally, if we kwow we will us a package in many apps in our computer
 `npm install nodemon -g`
 They are stored at `/usr/local/lib/node_modules/npm/node_modules`

-####nodemon
+#### nodemon
 It watches changes in the folder

-# Express
+#7.Express
 ```javascript

 	var express = require('express');